12700 NE 124th St #9, Kirkland, WA 98034

 Many of the water mains in older neighborhoods were installed more than 50 years ago, and some were more than a century ago.
-In most of these water mains, materials used in the construction are likely near the end of their effective life and highly susceptible to breakage.
+In most of these aging water mains, materials used in the construction are likely near the end of their effective life and they are highly susceptible to leaks and breakages.

 When it comes to water-related damages in your home, the cause of the damages is essential in determining insurance coverage.

-In the case of a water main break, the source originates from the municipal water supply system that is on public land and shared by everyone in your neighborhood.
-Water main is considered an external source to homeowners property, and therefore homeowners insurance will not cover water damage as result of a water main break.
+In the case of a water main break, because the source of the water originates from your local municipal water supply system on public land, the cause of damage is considered external to homeowners property and therefore excluded in the standard homeowners insurance policy.

 Flood insurance covers water damage originated from external sources to homeowners’ properties, such as Mother Nature, neighbor's above-ground swimming pool, and in this case, water main breaks.

-If you live in an older neighborhood that could possibly have an aging water main, it may be a good idea to look into adding flood insurance to your insurance portfolio.
+If you live in an older neighborhood that may have an aging water main, it may be a good idea to consider adding flood insurance to your property coverage.

 Every insurance company has its own guidelines for policies.
 We always recommend talking to your insurance agent to discuss your personal policies in detail.
 Working with an insurance agent is the best way to make sure you are properly covered.